TERREMEMBER/znbase/docs/content/v2.0/develop/ecosystem-integrations/apache-spark/java.md

 To look at the source code, you can check:

-- the source file in our GitHub source repo [here](https://github.com/yugabyte/yugabyte-db/blob/master/java/yb-loadtester/src/main/java/com/yugabyte/sample/apps/CassandraSparkWordCount.java)
+- the source file in our GitHub source repo [here](https://github.com/ZNbase/ZNbase-db/blob/master/java/yb-loadtester/src/main/java/com/ZNbase/sample/apps/CassandraSparkWordCount.java)
 - untar the jar `java/yb-sample-apps-sources.jar` in the download bundle

-Most of the logic is in the `run()` method of the `CassandraSparkWordCount` class (in the file `src/main/java/com/yugabyte/sample/apps/CassandraSparkWordCount.java`).
+Most of the logic is in the `run()` method of the `CassandraSparkWordCount` class (in the file `src/main/java/com/ZNbase/sample/apps/CassandraSparkWordCount.java`).
 Some of the key portions of the sample program are explained in the sections below.

-## Main sections of an Apache Spark program on Yugabyte
+## Main sections of an Apache Spark program on ZNbase

 ### Initializing the Spark context